Coolest characters in literature: 40 greatest book characters

 Man’s primal instinct is survival – well, that equally applies to foxes.
 Mr Fox displays all the traits associated with his vulpine tribe – cunning and trickery chief among them – and he regularly has need to call on them in order to outsmart the farmers who wish to do him and his family harm.
 Of course, this being a Roald Dahl novel, there is only winner.
 That Mr Fox sports a natty line in threads – especially his tweed suits – only elevates him in the pantheon of cool.

-12. Dean Moriarty (On The Road)Buy the book on Amazon
+12. Snowball (Animal Farm)Buy the book on Amazon

 13. The Artful Dodger (Oliver Twist)Buy the book on Amazon